 Finally, make it adaptable to any kind of assessments, even self-assessments, and you have a platform adapted to today's students.

 In France, there are debates about whether a digital education is relevant, whether tech in school is only a matter of "trendy thing".
 It is true that Education shouldn't be about tech.

 Nevertheless, giving the chance to better educate and better managing learning through tech, now that's unavoidable!

-That’s a fact, according to our study on a hundred school deans and directors, 50% said digitizing their processes was unavoidable, 50% said it was urgent.
-75% said using new assessment techniques was on their agenda, adding data management as a criteria they need to improve for learning.
+That's a fact, according to our study on a hundred school deans and directors, 50% said digitizing their processes was unavoidable, 50% said it was urgent.
+75% said using new assessment techniques was on their agenda, adding data management as a criterion they need to improve for learning.

 e-Assessment is evolving and shows the opportunity to solve the grade/learning issue and give the right shoes to students in order to let them break records.
 We just need to give it a look and give it a try.

 What do you think?
 What's your solution to solve the grading/learning issue?